Joyce Yang

 Joyce Yang (Korean name 양희원, born 11 April 1986 in Seoul, Korea) is a classical pianist.
-Yang was awarded the silver medal at the 2005 Van Cliburn International Piano Competition at the age of 19.
+Yang was awarded the silver medal at the 2005 Van Cliburn International Piano Competition at the age of 19, the youngest competitor there.
 During the same competition, Joyce was also awarded both the Steven De Groote Memorial Award for Best Performance of Chamber Music, as well as the Beverley Taylor Smith Award for the Best Performance of a New Work.

+At age nine, Yang went to New York with her mother and aunt to play for Yoheved Kaplinsky.
+At age ten she entered the Korean National Conservatory studying under Choong Mo Kang.
+In 1997 Joyce moved to the United States, and began studying in the Juilliard School's pre-college division with Kaplinsky.
+While in New York, she attended Ward Melville High School in Suffolk County, while her mother, a molecular biologist, was at SUNY Stony Brook.